josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

   ![Local instance of Jupyter running within the web browser](media/jupyter-in-browser.png)

-- Create a new Jupyter notebook with the **Python 3 Spark - local** kernel.
+- Create a new Jupyter notebook with the **Python 3 Spark - local** kernel

 - Create the same methods we will use in our score.py file to test them out locally.
 Paste the following code into the first cell and execute: